-In our previous blog, we discussed how not all secure web gateways can prevent SNI fraud, risking connections to malicious servers or sites.
+In our previous blog, we discussed how not all Secure Service Edge solutions (SSEs) can prevent SNI fraud, risking connections to malicious servers or sites.
 In this post, we take a deeper look at what SNI fraud is and how it can be prevented.

 Let’s reverse roles and, for a minute, imagine that bad guys use tricks to avoid detection, much like Obi Wan Kenobi tricking Storm Troopers into not trusting what they see is real.